websauna/websauna/docs/source/narrative/form/form.rst

 * You can also use :doc:`CRUD independently from admin <../crud/crud>`

 * Database transactions are tied to successful HTTP request processing, so even if your form processing fails, no partial data is written to the database.
-This is so called atomatic requests behavior.
+This is so called atomic requests behavior.

 * :doc:`Cross-site request forgery protection <./csrf>` is mandatory by default as a security feature